|

 CO1: Analyse and interpret samples of good writing by identifying and explaining an author?s use of rhetorical strategies and techniques.
 CO2: Evaluate both visual and written texts and determine if it is effective or ineffective rhetoric.
 CO3: Create and sustain arguments by applying effective strategies and techniques in their own writing CO4: Demonstrate their knowledge in the form of cogent well-written report. |

-Text Books And Reference Books: | |
+Text Books And Reference Books: Texts prescribed for study in each unit. | |

 EST144-1N - CRIME FICTION: AN INTRODUCTION (2023 Batch) | |